Hockey Volunteer Positions

 - Marketing and Social Media: This person helps market LPAA hockey, including updating the Hockey portion of the website and LPAA's social media fields.

 - The leader of the LPAA hockey program is called the Czar.
 We're not sure why or how the name came about, but it stuck!
-The Czar is usually also an age group Convenor, but not always.

 - The Czar is the ultimate arbiter of any issues or concerns regarding the hockey program.